 There is a lot of attention on where AI is heading, but pay attention to how AI is being used now to find immediate opportunities for your ISV.
-A common AI application that probably springs to mind is Google’s Alexa Voice Services.
-Google invites you to integrate Alexa into your software to provide your users with a voice interface.
-In addition, the Alexa Skills Kit includes resources such as self-service APIs, tools, and code samples to help you integrate your products with Alexa, A list of Alexa Skills currently includes things like asking for account balances with utility companies, checking the status of a security system, asking healthcare providers questions, and smart home applications that direct Alexa to lock the doors or turn off the lights.
+A common AI application that probably springs to mind is Amazon’s Alexa Voice Services.
+Amazon invites you to integrate Alexa into your software to provide your users with a voice interface.
+In addition, the Alexa Skills Kit includes resources such as self-service APIs, tools, and code samples to help you integrate your products with Alexa.
+A list of Alexa Skills currently includes things like asking for account balances with utility companies, checking the status of a security system, asking healthcare providers questions, and smart home applications that direct Alexa to lock the doors or turn off the lights.

 AI Trends = ISV Opportunities Today

 Depending on your solutions and your area of expertise, you may have opportunities to integrate with AI for applications such as these: